edamtoft/WorkflowDetection/README.md

 on the client side to detect workflow based on navigation through a site.
 In general, for a web application, there will a few unique "pathways" through the application that a user will repeatedly take.
 The customized neural network will learn the pathways that an individual takes through an application and start to predict your next move.
-This could be used to populate "quick links" or of some kind, or even automate actions based on certainty.
+This is displayed as "quick actions", and also a graph showing certainty about each next action.

 ## Usage